Trump says Russia helping North Korea skirt sanctions, Pyongyang getting close on missile

 He would not say whether the United States has been considering a limited, pre-emptive attack to show the North that the United States means business.

-"We're playing a very, very hard game of poker, and you don't want to reveal your hand," Trump said.
+"We're playing a very, very hard game of poker and you don't want to reveal your hand," he said.